SAP/luigi/blog/2021-10-14-release-notes.md

 #### Improved user settings

-The language dropdown in Luigi's [user settings](https://docs.luigi-project.io/docs/user-settings) dialog was refactored to the latest Fiori3 specifications.
+The language dropdown in Luigi's [user settings](https://docs.luigi-project.io/docs/user-settings) dialog was refactored to the latest Fiori3 specifications to be easily accessible via keyboard.
 You can find more information [here].

 Also, the Profile dropdown entities in user settings are now accessible via keyboard.
 You can learn more [here](https://github.com/SAP/luigi/pull/2256).